-User Number must be between 2 and 2000.
-NOTE: Will Enable/Disable Users even if the User is ass Number and their associated User Code.
-If the disabled I (with 1 long and 5 short beeps) indicating that the User C Jser Code is en tered, th ne lock w vill flash 1 Green a nd 4 Red Flashes 3.
-Disable User ; 3 ; [ ] : (User Number) 4.
-Enable User ; 4 ; [ ] : (User Number) 5.
-User Enable with Timeout (Enter Timeout, XXX Hours) ( This Function enabled through keypad only ) ; 5 ; [ ] (User Number) ; [ ] : (XXX Hours) With Function 5, User Numbers must be between 2-2 Function 5 can temporarily override a disabled User Since this is a temporary feature, Function 5 can only Example: Brian, User Number 1157, rarely works at Program Mode and pressing: NOTE: Up to 4 Timeout Functions may be pending a (disabled using / be enabled us : the office, but v Functio n 3 abov keypad. e does, e D ve). enable him for his than 4 Timeout Functions.
-User Lockout Mode Prevents all User Codes (Except User 1 Code) from op functions or schedules will re-enable Users.
-Users mus Note: Does not change the User enable/disable status (door "unlocked") and Function 6 is programmed, the low 6.
-Enable Total User Lockout Mo (This Function enabled through keypad only) t be re-enabled Note: If the I ck will remain in with Fu lock is c nction 7 urrently ge Mode in Passage Mode M 7.
-Disable Total User Lockout Me (This Function enabled through keypad only) ode ; 7 : 8.
-Reserved ; 9 : 8.
-Reserved 9.
-Enable User 300 (Service Code) Service Code is a One-Time-Only Code.
-Once it is us NOTE: User Number 297 is used to reset Service this Manual" on page 7 for more information and example.
-Code Use.
-Se ed until e "Tern enabled ninology Used in 2 9.
-Enable User 300 (Service Code) Service Code is a One-Time-Only Code.
-Once it is us NOTE: User Number 297 is used to reset Service Code Use.
-Se nples regarding ed until e "Tern specia enabled ninology Used in 000:
+3. Disable User ; 3 ; []: (User Number) 4.
+Enable User ; 4 ; [] : (User Number) User Enable with Timeout nter Timeout, XXX Hours) nis Function enabled through keypad only) ; 5 ; [] (User Number) ; [(XXX Hou With Function 5, User Numbers must be between 2-20 Function 5 can temporarily override a disabled User (d Since this is a temporary feature, Function 5 can only be Example: Brian, User Number 1157, rarely works at the Program Mode and pressing: NOTE: Up to 4 Timeout Functions may be pending at than 4 Timeout Functions. sabled using be enabled une office, but Functions Functions in the state of the stat on 3 aborkeypad. e does, o ve). enable him for his]. ser Lockout Mode events all User Codes (Except User 1 Code) from oper ctions or schedules will re-enable Users.
+Users must be te: Does not change the User enable/disable status. or "unlocked") and Function 6 is programmed, the lock e re-enable Note: If the d with Fu unction 7 currently in Passage Mode 171 6.
+Enable Total User Lockout Mod (This Function enabled through keypad only) Note: Do not use this function with Passage Mod 6 : de ; 7 : 7.
+Disable Total User Lockout Mod (This Function enabled through keypad only) (This Function enabled through keypad only) (This Function enabled through keypad only) .
+Reserved ; 9 : (This Function enabled through keypad only) .
+Reserved ode Use.
+S led until ee "Terr ninology Used in 2 (This Function enabled through keypad only) Reserved Enable User 300 (Service Code) Service Code is a One-Time-Only Code.
+Once it is use NOTE: User Number 297 is used to reset Service C ode Use.
+S bles regardin led until ee "Terr g specia ninology Used in ; 0 0 O :